ASC Diaraf in African football: History

 Diaraf's appearance in the African cup competitions was in 1984 where they challenged with the Mighty Blackpool and Al-Ahly Tripoli.
-In 1986, they challenged with Starlight FC from the neighboring Gambia and won 4–3 in penalties and CS Hammam-Lif from Tunisia and lost under the away goals rule of two points.
-Their third competition in 1992 faced with ASFAG and lost with two points.
-The next competition was the CAF Cup in 1999 and faced FC Man and WAC Casablanca.
-A decade later, Diaraf returned and this time under the CAF Confederation Cup in 2009 and lost to ASF Bobo-Dioulasso in the preliminaries, a year later, Diaraf went up to the preliminaries and lost FUS Rabat with a total of two goals to three, their recent competition was in 2014 where they lost to Ebusua Dwarfs by a total of one goal.
+In 1986, they faced Starlight FC from neighboring Gambia and won 4–3 in penalties and CS Hammam-Lif from Tunisia and lost under the away goals rule.
+Their third competition in 1992 saw them lose to ASFAG.
+The next competition was the CAF Cup in 1999 where they played FC Man and WAC Casablanca.
+A decade later, Diaraf returned and this time under the CAF Confederation Cup in 2009 and lost to ASF Bobo-Dioulasso in the preliminaries, a year later, Diaraf went up to the preliminaries and lost 2-3 to FUS Rabat, their most recent competition was in 2014 where they lost 0-1 to Ebusua Dwarfs.